Media and Public Affairs Project (9031.3)

 Learning outcomesOn the completion of this unit students will be able to:

-4. demonstrate high level written, oral and visual professional communication skills using a range of digital platforms;
+4. Demonstrate high level written, oral and visual professional communication skills using a range of digital platforms; and

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - take pride in their professional and personal integrity